ElWildo/Phaser3-uvtt/README.md

-# Phaser 3 Typescript Boilerplate
+# Phaser 3 Typescript Phaser3 Uvtt test
 Contains 3 scenes:
 - **Boot** (for minimal file loading for files needed in Preload)
 - **Preload** contains a bespoke driven by the `manifest.json`